arduino-libraries/Arduino_UnifiedStorage/docs/api.md

 ### `public virtual bool ` [`format`](#class_internal_storage_1a9ee819a55de5d411e6b10bdc9942c601)`(FileSystems fs)` <a id="class_internal_storage_1a9ee819a55de5d411e6b10bdc9942c601" class="anchor"></a>

-Formats the internal storage with the selceted file system.
+Formats the internal storage with the selected file system.

 #### Returns
 true if successful, false if failed.